ev3dev/edu-docs/Getting-Started-Developing-on-ev3dev.md

 ## Clone the Language-specific Repository

 Based on the chosen [Programming Language](http://www.ev3dev.org/docs/programming-languages) and toolchain, the specific repository should be cloned to your Host (PC) platform.
-> The *Getting Started* guide for a programming language may suggest doing it on the EV3 Controller, but this is not recommended due to the large storage requirements for compilation, as well as the issue of it being much slower due to the limited processing capabilities and RAM on the Controller.
+> The *Getting Started* guide for a programming language may suggest doing it on the Robot Controller, but if you plan on working with a large project with multiple (> 10) source files, it is advisable to choose a proper cross-compilation workflow due to the large storage requirements for compilation, as well as the issue of it being much slower due to the limited processing capabilities and RAM on the Robot Controller.

 ## Install the Library Headers and Archives